Busan–Geoje Bridge: Bridge 1

 The 1.87 km bridge between Jungjuk and Jeo islands includes a cable-stayed bridge with a 475 m main span and 220 m side spans.
 This bridge provides 52 m of navigational clearance and has two 156 m diamond-shaped pylons.

 Bridge 2

 Between Geoje and Jeo islands, a 1.65 km bridge includes a three-pylon cable-stay bridge.
 This bridge has two mainspans of 230 m with side spans of 106 m.
 The pylons are 102 m tall and there is 36 m of clearance underneath the bridge.

 Tunnel

-When it opened, the tunnel became the world’s deepest immersed roadway tunnel (48 m below mean water level) and the world’s second-longest concrete immersed tunnel, at 3.2 km.
+When it opened, the tunnel became the world's deepest immersed roadway tunnel (48 m below mean water level) and the world's fifth-longest concrete immersed tunnel, at 3.2 km.
 It is Korea's first immersed tunnel.
 It became the second-deepest immersed vehicle tunnel after completion of the Marmaray (Bosphorus rail tunnel) in 2013.

 The tunnel is made up of 180 m segments constructed in a dry dock in Anjeon.
 Each segment was towed 35 km by barges and sunk into place.